 One suggestion for the short term to just keep going in life is to travel.
 It doesn’t have to be overseas but somewhere outside of your area.
 They say “change is as good as a holiday,” so go rent a cottage on the beach or find an activity you love to do, focus on something other than your pain situation to just preoccupy yourself.

-Traveling changes your environment and gives you a different perspective in life pretty fast.
+Travelling changes your environment and gives you a different perspective on life pretty fast.
 It can change your worldview.
 When you travel, you experience life with tinted glasses and gives you a sense of context as to how other people live their lives.
 It’s always an amazing experience.

-If you’re unable to travel due to a number of reasons, my other suggestion is to observe the list of things you can do.
+If you’re unable to travel due to several reasons, my other suggestion is to observe the list of things you can do.
 The list of things you can’t do is never as big as the list of things you can do.
 The beauty of the can-do list is that you can always expand it.

 Don’t underestimate what makes you happy; what interests you, what keeps you preoccupied.
 Focus on that.
 It’s important.
 Don’t deny yourself something like that.
 Joy is the closest emotion to love.
 Therefore, love is a fruit of life that is the sweetest to enjoy.
 So follow it.
 It’s your fruit.

 My Dad, during his final years of life when he was dying from kidney cancer, had to make a very difficult choice because his healing didn’t occur as time went on.
-For him it got worse.
-Mostly homebound, he suffered for over a year and a half as the cancer spread all over his body.
-Some tumors were on his back, his neck and wrist; the other tumors were inside his whole body.
-Basically, he was just waiting around for the tumors to grow, completely debilitate him and eventually kill him.
+For him, it got worse.
+Mostly homebound, he suffered for over a year and a half as cancer spread all over his body.
+Some tumours were on his back, his neck and wrist; the other tumours were inside his whole body.
+He was just waiting around for the tumours to grow, completely debilitate him and eventually kill him.